All Stories

 “This was a terrific program and changed my life for the better,” Garcia said.

-Providing caregivers with high-quality training reduces both visits to the emergency room and hospital admissions, according to an analysis of utilization data of L.A.
-Care members whose caregivers participated in CLTCEC’s competency-based training program.
+Providing caregivers with high-quality training reduces visits to the emergency room and hospital admissions, according to an analysis of utilization data of L.A.
+Care members whose caregivers participated in the Center for Caregiver Advancement’s competency-based training program.

-The authors studied the impact of training for five cohorts who completed CLTCEC’s 10-week program, using member utilization data from 20 months prior to the caregivers’ graduation up to 19 months post-graduation.
+The authors studied the impact of training for five cohorts who completed CCA’s 10-week program, using member utilization data from 20 months prior to the caregivers’ graduation up to 19 months post-graduation.

 “Separate follow-up regression analyses of the pre- and post-training periods revealed that there was really no relationship between time and ER visits prior to the training – the relationship was flat.
 But after the training the relationship was significantly negative indicating that ER utilization decreased after the training,” the report noted.
 The same was true for the inpatient analysis.